carsxe/carsxe-api-npm/README.md

 `platedecoder`: This method allows you to decode a license plate number and get information about the vehicle it is registered to.

+`images`: This method allows you to get images for a specific vehicle, based on its a variety of parameters.

+`obdcodesdecoder`: This method allows you to decode an OBD code and get information about the code.

 To use any of these endpoint methods, call the method and provide the necessary parameters, as shown in the following examples:

 ```js